Detecting areas in the image with high temperature

 img_gray_CV = OpenCV.cvtColor(img_bw_raw, OpenCV.COLOR_RGB2GRAY);

-Now our image is in OpenCV's MAT format.
-Next we look for contours of our area:
+Now our image is in the MAT format from OpenCV.
+Next, we are looking for the contours of our area.:

 contours, _ = OpenCV.findContours(img_gray_CV, 1, 2)

-Let's calculate the coordinates of the bounding rectangle of the area and see what they represent:
+Let's calculate the coordinates of the bounding rectangle of the area and see what they are.:

 rect = OpenCV.boundingRect(contours[1])